kdlong/SMP_18_001_CWR/firstReading.md

 Can you choose the one with the highest value of m(jj) and compare to your results in this case?

-**ADDRESSED: Studies were made of such optimizations when the analysis was first developed.
+**Studies were made of such optimizations when the analysis was first developed.
 The number of events with multiple pairs of jets with mjj > 100 **

 Same questions to the Higgs signal selection.